anupshinde/anupzsite/contents/posts/online-markdown-showdown-editor/index.md

 ---
 title: Online Markdown Showdown Editor
 date: 2013-10-02
-tags: Markdown, Showdown, Online Editor, JavaScript, AngularJS
+tags: Markdown, Showdown, Online Editor, JavaScript, AngularJS, Bootstrap
 abstract: Write your Markdown and see the formatted HTML output instantaneously .
 I usually write my posts in Markdown format (specifically Showdown).Now it is even more easier and faster to write my content with the Online Editor where I can see content rendered in real time.
 The editor is online and stores your content in Local storage.
 See more details within.
 ---